Bothenhampton, Holy Trinity Old Church

 Whitchurch Canonicorum, St Candida & Holy Cross Church - 5.3 miles (Historic Church)

 Beaminster, St Mary's Church - 5.9 miles (Historic Church)

 Abbotsbury Gardens - 6.7 miles (Garden)

 Toller Porcorum, St Andrew & St Peter Church - 6.7 miles (Historic Church)

-Nearest Accommodation to Bothenhampton, Holy Trinity Old Church:
+Nearest Holiday Cottages to Bothenhampton, Holy Trinity Old Church: